Dollman (film)

-Dollman is a 1991 American science fiction action film directed by Albert Pyun and starring Tim Thomerson as the space cop Brick Bardo, also known as "Dollman"; he is only 13 inches (33 cm) tall.
+Dollman is a 1991 American science fiction action horror film directed by Albert Pyun and starring Tim Thomerson as the space cop Brick Bardo, also known as "Dollman" due to his being 13 inches (33 cm) tall.
 Bardo is equipped with his "Kruger Blaster", which is the most powerful handgun in the universe.
 The film also stars Jackie Earle Haley as Bardo's human enemy, Braxton Red.
 "Brick Bardo" is a character name used by Albert Pyun in films dating back to his second film, Radioactive Dreams.

 The film was produced by Full Moon Features, who also worked with Thomerson on the Trancers series.
 It was followed by a crossover sequel in 1993 called Dollman vs. Demonic Toys, which is also a sequel to Demonic Toys (1992) and Bad Channels (1992).

 Dollman also had its own comic series published by Eternity Comics, who also made comics for other Full Moon films.

 Plot

-On the planet Arturos, a criminal takes hostages at a laundry.
+On Arturos (a dystopian planet populated by humans that are six times smaller than that of Earth), a criminal takes hostages at a laundry.
 The crook is surprised when cop Brick Bardo defiantly enters to do his laundry.
 Bardo causes the overweight hostages to faint and pin down the criminal when he threatens to shoot through their bodies with his powerful weapon.
 Although he saves the hostages, Bardo, already suspended for his violent methods, faces further criticism from the mayor.
 News segments also air claiming he killed multiple hostages.

 Bardo is ambushed and kidnapped.
 After Bardo wakes up on a desert plain, his greatest enemy, Sprug, reveals he intends to kill Bardo with his own blaster, which Bardo had used to reduce Sprug to a floating head.
 Bardo uses a magnetic field to retrieve his blaster and kills Sprug's henchmen.
 Sprug escapes in his ship, and Bardo follows.
-Sprug and Bardo pass through an energy band, which shrinks them and sends them to Earth.
+Sprug and Bardo pass through an energy band, which sends them to Earth.

 In the Bronx, New York City, Braxton Red and his gang run their neighborhood and kill any gangsters who intrude.
 Debi, a young Hispanic single mother, wants the police to do more.
 When Debi goes home, gangsters who know about her meddling – Hector, Wick, and Jackson – capture and threaten her.
 Before they can kill her, Bardo wounds Hector and kills Wick.
 Hector and Jackson run off, leaving Debi to wonder whether she is hallucinating.
 As she takes Bardo and his ship away, Braxton Red and his right hand man Armbruiser spot Sprug.
 Sprug says he has a powerful bomb they can use in exchange for helping to repair his ship.